How to Make Cold Brew Coffee in a French Press (best recipe)

 Cold brew is good for up to two weeks when refrigerated as undiluted concentrate in an airtight container (a mason jar should do the trick).
 Adding milk or sugar to it, though, will drastically decrease its shelf life.
 It’s best to make each cup of cold brew fresh and leave the concentrate as is in the fridge.

 No, you shouldn’t steep cold brew in the fridge.
-Cold water takes significantly longer to extract the coffee’s flavor so steeping at room temperature works best.
+Cold water takes significantly longer to extract the coffee’s flavour so steeping at room temperature works best.
 Cold brew takes between 12 hours – 20 hours to make (depending on personal preference and type of coffee used) so you’ll just add more time to the equation leaving it steeping in the fridge.

 Yes, cold brew coffee has more caffeine than other coffee beverages.
 Followed by drip coffee and espresso, cold brew contains the highest concentration of caffeine (7).
 The high level of caffeine is due to the prolonged brew method that is used to make cold brew coffee.